kaspermarstal/plprql/README.md

 ## Getting Started

-You can install the PL/PRQL extension in three ways:
+You can install the PL/PRQL extension in four ways:

 - [Install Deb File](#install-deb-file): Download .deb file from releases page.
 - [Install From Source](#install-from-source): Clone the repository and build the extension on your own machine.
+- [Run Dockerfile](#run-dockerfile): Build a docker image with PostgreSQL and the extension.
 - [Run Shell Script](#run-shell-script): Download and run a shell script builds the extension on your own machine for you.

 The instruction assume you use Ubuntu or Debian.